roman-milk/roman-milk.github.io/meet-claudia-a-real-slut.md

+===

- ****** Meet Claudia, A Real Slut ****** byNonStopFunGuy© Dave knew I liked fucking girls, or had always wanted to, so almost all of the women I've fucked Dave set up for me.
+Dave knew I liked fucking girls, or had always wanted to, so almost all of the women I've fucked Dave set up for me.
 The hookers, the girls online, then couples.
 Seems it is almost impossible for a couple to use the internet to meet a single woman for a threesome; most girls online are actually guys, or even if they are girls, chicken out before doing it.
 But conversely, Dave easily found couples who wanted me to join them for threesomes.
 They never wanted another guy or foursome, and Dave didn't make that a point.

  Dave set up internet ads for me, and prowled chatrooms for Maryland-DC-Virginia people, to find suitable couples for me to fuck.
 That's how he finds most people to fuck me.
 He's taken dirty pictures of me and uses them to say, here's Claudia, do you want to fuck her?
 At first that freaked me out, but now, I pretty much let him do whatever he wants.